micmejia/bible-dump/AMPC/Ephesians/Eph 4.md

-[That it might develop] until we all attain oneness in the faith and in the comprehension of the [[^b]full and accurate] knowledge of the Son of God, that [we might arrive] at really mature manhood (the completeness of personality which is nothing less than the standard height of Christ's own perfection), the measure of the stature of the fullness of the Christ _and_ the completeness found in Him.
+[That it might develop] until we all attain oneness in the faith and in the comprehension of the [full and accurate] knowledge of the Son of God, that [we might arrive] at really mature manhood (the completeness of personality which is nothing less than the standard height of Christ's own perfection), the measure of the stature of the fullness of the Christ _and_ the completeness found in Him.